 A foreign transaction fee is an extra charge added to transactions that aren't in US dollars.
 This includes charges on the ground in another country and purchases online from retailers that work in different currencies.
 Although these fees vary from card to card, they usually range from 1% to 3% of the transaction.4

-If all your travel is domestic or in countries that use US dollars, you won't have to worry about these fees.
-But if you plan to travel internationally, you might want to look for a card that waives foreign transaction fees.
+If your travel is mostly domestic or in countries that use US dollars, these fees may be less of a concern to you.
+But if you plan to travel internationally, you might seek out a card that waives foreign transaction fees.
 This will ensure that you're not charged extra for that croissant in Paris or for those souvenirs in Tokyo.

 General travel vs. specific travel company rewards